 £150 excess on diagnosis / treatment

-Alternatively we can create a bespoke solution based on your exact needs, requirements and budgets.
-Putting together the right plan for you, your directors, family and staff.
+Alternatively, we can create a bespoke solution based on your exact needs, requirements and budgets.
+Fully understanding your business, we will be able to put together the right plan for you, your directors, staff and family.

 Health Trusts are a flexible alternative suited to larger organisations paying more than £250,000 for annual PMI cover.